betrusted-io/xous-docs/memory.md

 ## Special Virtual Memory Addresses

 These addresses are statically mapped in virtual memory.
 They are only visible in "Supervisor" mode.
 However, they are globally mapped, and are available in every process.
+Note that the kernel takes up a single 16 MB superpage, so it can be assigned to every process simply by mapping superpage 0.

 | Address    | Description
 | ---------- | -----------
-| 0x01000000 | Kernel arguments, allocation tables
+| 0x00100000 | Kernel arguments, allocation tables
-| 0x02000000 | Kernel binary image
+| 0x00800000 | Kernel binary image
-| 0x04000000 | Kernel data section
+| 0x00c00000 | Kernel data section

 ## Memory Whitelist